This article was co-written with Mike Spivey of Spivey Consulting.

 If the business schools rankings—which use both the GRE and the GMAT—are any indication, they will weight the GRE and LSAT results equally.
 Indeed, the current discussion of their ranking methodology states exactly that:

 - Median LSAT and GRE scores (0.125): These are the combined median scores on the Law School Admission Test of all 2017 full-time and part-time entrants to the J.D. program.
 For the second consecutive year, U.S. News used median GRE scores in combination with LSAT scores for this indicator if they were reported for a law school’s 2017 entering class.

 This could of course change, but seems unlikely based on their past methodology.
 For law schools, how U.S. News ultimately handles GRE scores will have a big effect on the decisions made on candidates.
 With early indications that they will weigh the GRE and LSAT equally, the pressure to achieve a high GRE score will be equally intense.
 Thus the GRE won’t be a back door or easy pathway into law schools.

 So which test should I take?

-Additionally, even for schools that accept both the LSAT and the GRE, the LSAT still carries the most psychological punch in admissions.
-Admissions officers are used to the LSAT.
+Additionally, even schools that accept both the LSAT and GRE, the LSAT still carries the most psychological punch in admissions.
+Admissions officers are familiar with the LSAT.
 Admissions officers attend the annual LSAC conference each year.
 Change takes time to fully embrace, even for schools that are open to such change.
 Please don’t go studying for the DAT (Dental Aptitude Test) or OAT (Optometry Admissions Test ) just yet.
 The GRE makes sense for certain small groups—those that simply can’t do well on the LSAT or those that are taking the GRE for other programs.
 If you don’t fall into either category, the LSAT is still your best bet.

 Question or comments?
 Please post them below!